KunwooLeeKay/emg2qwerty/README.md

 This project explores the use of surface electromyography (sEMG) signals as an alternative input modality for typing.
 Our goal is to develop a system that maps wrist-based muscle activity to keyboard input, while optionally generating realistic hand animations to enhance immersion in virtual environments.
 It's a part of [CMU 11-785: Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/S25/index.html).

-> Check the project title.
+> TODO - Update the project title at the end.

 ## Baseline